AngelosKamariadis/PROGINTRO-ECE-NTUA/README.md

-My solutions to the exercises for the course "Computer Programming" of the 1st semester of the School of Electrical and Computer Engineering of the National Technical University of Athens.
+Here are my solutions to the exercises from the "Computer Programming" course, taken during the first semester at the School of Electrical and Computer Engineering, National Technical University of Athens.

-A few of them are missing but they will be added soon!
+While a few solutions are still missing, they will be added shortly.

-Some of them may not be ideal in terms of complexity, but for sure they pass all the test cases on Grader.
+Although some solutions might not be optimized for complexity, they successfully pass all test cases on Grader.

-Any correction to mistakes i may have made while writing these files as well as any optimization, will be appreciated!
+I welcome any corrections for mistakes or suggestions for optimizations to improve these files!